mjshuff23/typescript-workshop/workshop-1/README.md

 # TypeScript

 TypeScript offers a strict-type check as a superset of the JavaScript language.
-Limiting the use of dynamic variables can help reduce unexpected behaviors and increase forethought about how your code is expected to run.
+Limiting the use of dynamic variables can help reduce unexpected behaviors and bugs.
+Because if is a superset of JavaScript, JavaScript syntax is legal TypeScript.

 ## `tsc`, the TypeScript Compiler [Code Example](./compiling/hello.ts)